Wander Franco Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.51 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Tigers have a 4.53 team ERA that ranks 21st among all league pitching staffs.

-- The Tigers are sending Olson (1-4) to the mound for his ninth start of the season.
-He is 1-4 with a 4.71 ERA and 47 strikeouts through 49 2/3 innings pitched.
+- Skubal (1-1) gets the starting nod for the Tigers in his sixth start of the season.
+He has a 4.57 ERA in 21 2/3 innings pitched, with 27 strikeouts.

-- In his most recent outing on Friday against the Miami Marlins, the righty threw six innings, giving up four earned runs while surrendering eight hits.
+- In his last appearance on Sunday against the Miami Marlins, the lefty went 4 2/3 innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.